Nathanbn123/Reverb-clone/README.md

 ## Specs

-*_This program is an attempted recreation of a website called Reverb.com_
+*_This program is an attempted recreation of a website called Reverb.com, specifically this page : https://reverb.com/item/19336732-kiesel-aries-7-a7h-7-string-guitar-trans-aqua-burst-swamp-ash-w-bag#description-tab

 ## An image of the original site!
 ![image of original site](img/readme-site-image.jpg)